openxthinking/bullet-docs/docs/snippets.md

 !> The font files must include the WOFF and WOFF2 file types (EOT, TTF, and OTF are not Webfont file types).

 #### Step 1: Upload font
-1. From Shopify admin, go to `Settings → Files`
+1. From Shopify admin, go to `Content → Files`
-1. Click `Upload files` and select all your font files
+1. Click <kbd>Upload files</kbd> and select all your font files
 1. Keep this page open since you'll need the URLs in `Step 2`